 Naturopathic medicine focuses on non-surgical and non-pharmaceutical approaches to healing the body.
 NDs are medically trained with hands-on clinical experience.
 In addition to a standard medical curriculum, schools require their graduates to complete four years of training in disciplines such as clinical nutrition, acupuncture, homeopathic medicine, botanical medicine, physical medicine, and counseling.
 NDs are trained in primary care, especially adept at chronic disease treatment and prevention.

 At this time in the profession naturopathic medicine is not included the federal Medicare program which funds the residency program for MDs.
 As such, the naturopathic medical profession has less access to residencies.
 Naturopathic doctors graduate with the training and skills necessary to work safely and effectively in general practice and are trained as primary care providers.
 Some NDs do go on to residencies where they hone their skills, and many start a practice right away.

 Do I need a referral to see an ND?

 No, we are primary care providers.
 You can walk in with any concern you’d visit your family doctor with.

 What Is The Difference Between a Homeopath and a Naturopathic Doctor?

 Homeopaths are trained in the prescribing of homeopathic remedies.
-Naturopathic Doctors may prescribe homeopathic remedies but their training is much more broad and inclusive of many methods of treatment such as diet and nutrition counseling, supplementation, prescription medications, physical medicine, massage, hydrotherapy, clinical nutrition, supplementation, B12 injections, lifestyle modifications, Asian medicine and acupuncture, or botanical medicine.
+Naturopathic Doctors may prescribe homeopathic remedies but their training is much broader and inclusive of many methods of treatment such as diet and nutrition counseling, supplementation, prescription medications, physical medicine, massage, hydrotherapy, clinical nutrition, supplementation, B12 injections, lifestyle modifications, Asian medicine, and acupuncture, or botanical medicine.